munificent/craftinginterpreters/book/functions.md

 sayHi("Dear", "Reader");
 ```

-I don't about you, but that looks like an honest-to-God programming language to
+I don't know about you, but that looks like an honest-to-God programming
-me.
+language to me.

 ## Return Statements